We realise that parents and guardians often play an important part in the decision a student makes about going to university.

 The School of Electronic Engineering and Computer Science, along with Queen Mary, offers an extensive range of services that will inform and reassure you of the type of environment our students are excelling in.
 Regardless of the issue facing your son or daughter there is always someone they can go to for help and assistance.

 We encourage parents/guardians to become involved in their child’s process of choosing and applying to University however, we can only discuss applications with the applicant themselves.
-We do welcome parents/guardians to our post application UCAS days.
+We do welcome parents/guardians to our Offer Holder Days.

-For most people entering university, money is a major factor to consider.
-Student finance can be very confusing and we understand that this is an area parents/guardians will be particularly interested in.
+For most people entering university, money is a consideration.
+Student finance can be confusing and we understand that this is an area parents/guardians will be particularly interested in.

 All students will be required to pay tuition fees and for current information, see the Fees and Funding pages.